ec40/EwanCotter_Project_1/README.md

  <br />
 <br />**Prototype 1** was developed in order to convey the basic idea of the game to our testers, it had virtually no animations and was essentially
 an online substitute for what would have been a paper prototype before COVID.
-<br />**Prototype 2 and 3** were created as more high fidelity prototype versions of P1, incorporating the preffered aspects from our user evaluations.
+<br />**Prototype 2 and 3** were created as more high fidelity prototype versions of P1, incorporating the preferred aspects from our user evaluations.
 P2 had limited animation and no sound while P3 added sound and animations for multiple aspects of gameplay including enemy death and player damage.<br />
 <br />
-The Unity game engine is very powerful and does not require as much convetional programming as some other game creation packages that were considered.
+The Unity game engine is very powerful and does not require as much conventional programming as some other game creation packages that were considered.
 Before the project both developers had limited experience with C#, Unity and digital Art creation but became quite adept towards the end of the process.

 ---------
 **Content**<br />
 The game consists of a brief tutorial and three enemy stages; the cave, the forest and the castle.
-Each stage represents the indroduction of major game mechanics, thus increasing the difficulty as the player progresses. <br />
+Each stage represents the introduction of major game mechanics, thus increasing the difficulty as the player progresses. <br />
 The player is presented with a series of scenarios where an enemy is attacking and there is a 'correct' counter move, however, environmental such as weather or light level conditions change what the actual correct answer would be. <br />
 After answering the player moves on to the next enemy, taking damage for a wrong answer or killing the enemy otherwise<br />
 During these interactions the player must use and develop relational reasoning skills to progress without dying.
 Relational reasoning being the basis for the original brain training program.